scale-it/algo-builder/docs/guide/algob-console.md

 # Example Walkthrough

-For demonstration purpose, we will be using [`examples/asa`](https://github.com/scale-it/algo-builder/tree/master/examples/asa) project where user will be able to setup scripts and accounts, transfer algo's (in microalgos) & ASA between accounts, interact with stateless smart contracts (contract account and delegation signature mode) using `algob console`.
+For demonstration purpose, we will be using [`examples/asa`](https://github.com/scale-it/algo-builder/tree/master/examples/asa) project where user will be able to setup scripts and accounts, transfer algo's (in microalgos) & ASA between accounts, interact with logic signatures (contract account and delegation signature mode) using `algob console`.

 + [Setup](./algob-console.md#setup)
 + [Transfer Algos](./algob-console.md#transfer-algos)